| WELCOME TO THE SITE OF THE UNION OF CENTRAL, SOUTH AND EASTERN EUROPEAN CAPITALS

 made in Ljubljana, it was transformed into the

-Union of Capitals of Central and Southeastern
+Union of Capitals of Central, South and Eastern

 Europe, thus expanding and including the Capitals